 - You can cut the ears of corn to the desired size or leave the corn on the cob whole if desired at this time.

-- Fill a large pot midway with water, add the corn on the cob, whole milk, heavy cream, unsalted butter, organic honey, Cajun seasoning, kosher salt, and freshly ground peppercorns, place on low heat to warm milk and melt butter.
+- Fill a large pot midway with water, add the corn on the cob, whole milk, heavy cream, unsalted butter, organic honey, Cajun seasoning, kosher salt, freshly ground peppercorns, and cayenne pepper, place on low heat to warm milk and melt butter.

-- Remove from the pot and serve while hot.
+- Remove from the pot and add additional Cajun seasoning and butter if desired serve while hot.